incredablechris/marist-mscs621-ciacobellis/final_project/README.md

 2. Connect this Managed Cloud Database with a Cloud Object Store.
 The Object Store will hold metadata.
 3. Establishe a Secure Gateway link to effectively migrate data from a legacy database server to a Cloud Managed instance.

-At a higher level, the appliation environment will have an end-to-end system featuring a database and an object store.
+At a higher level, the application environment will have an end-to-end system featuring a database and an object store.
 A secure gateway will provide a secure connection to bring data into the database, from a legacy environment.
 The object store will hold metadata, that will be uploaded by the user into a bucket.
 The bucket and object store itself will be Flex, meaning that it will scale provided the initial storage capacity provided is reached.
 For this project, we will not exceed this limit by any means.

 The database will be a Db2 Managed enviornment, with a GUI for the user to interact with.
 I will provide steps for the power user, who may want to use a Terminal command line shell to perform database configurations and migration.